Category Archives: Sexuality

 “In utter despair he took a pocket knife and made an incision in the glans of the penis.
 This was accompanied by minimal pain but was followed by an agreeable sensation and orgasm and copious emission… Once again able to satisfy his venereal desires, he frequently performed the same operation, with the same result.
 After carrying out this shocking mutilation perhaps a thousand times, he at length failed.
 He then divided the penis, by a lengthways incision, into two equal halves, from the opening of the urethra to the symphysis pubis [base of the penis].”

 Such a development might have concerned others but Gallien simply tied a ligature around his now two-pronged member.
 He also kept masturbating, “introducing a thin piece of wood into what remained of the urethra, titillating the seminal ducts and producing an ejaculation”.
-He persisted with this method for another ten years until the wood ended up lodged in his bladder, triggering an infection and requiring a hospital visit.

-Inspecting doctors found Gallien’s penis in two halves, both capable of erection.
-It was then that Gallien was questioned and recounted his tale of self-mutilation in search of self-pleasure.
 The dual-pronged shepherd from Languedoc died three months later from a chest abscess.
 Though probably unconnected, doctors attributed this abscess to almost 40 years of masturbation.
 Francois Chopart himself died of cholera in 1795.

 Source: Francois Chopart, Traité des Maladies des Voies Urinaires, Paris, 1791.
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 Content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.

 1934: Young JFK in hospital